310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/praise_of_delicious_flavors_p2.md

 {% bubble Nice norsmile %}
 Fufu, there are many things I could talk about regarding all of you, but…[^16]

-Ah, no, as a judge, I would simply be meddling if I were to speak any further than this.
+Ah, no, as a judge, I would simply be meddling if I spoke any further than this.
 Talking endlessly is a bad habit of mine.

 Oh dear.
 It seems that it’s about time for the screening evaluation.
 {% endbubble %}